 Culverts and elevated causeways constructed at stream crossings require careful design consideration to minimise erosion both upstream and downstream of the culvert.
 This is particularly the case in dispersive soils commonly associated with alluvial soils and stream banks in Queensland.
-Culverts at stream crossings require Fisheries Act approval and should be designed by a Registered Professional Engineer.
+Culverts at stream crossings require RPEQ advice and Fisheries Act (waterway barrier works) approval or accepted development requirements (ADR).
 Key aspects to consider include:

-- Fish passage may need to be accommodated and if required will have a significant effect on the design of the culvert. - The culvert invert level should be as close as possible to the natural bed level (except fish passage culverts which must be buried). - Culverts need to be installed on a suitable foundation and may require additional works in-stream to prevent subsidence. - In dispersive soils, compaction at optimum moisture content using a vibrating roller is important to avoid tunnelling or piping erosion. - Rock capping with underlying geofabric at inlets and outlets protects against scour (Figure 51). - A rock apron with geofabric should be provided to the drain at the outlet of culverts.
-As a general guide for single pipe culverts up to 1.2m in diameter: - Aprons should be constructed using a 600 mm thick layer of 350 mm rock.. - Aprons should be about 4 to 8 m long and the full width of the outlet channel including the banks (Figure 52). - Banks and beds of realigned channels in dispersive soils should be covered with geofabric before being rock armoured, or chemically treated before being capped with stable topsoil and revegetated. - If the culvert directs a jet of concentrated water at downstream streambanks, these banks also need to be rock armoured (Figure 52).
+- Fish passage may need to be accommodated and if required will have a significant effect on the design of the culvert. - The culvert invert level should be as close as possible to the natural bed level (except fish passage culverts which must be inset into the bed). - Culverts need to be installed on a suitable foundation and may require additional works in-stream to prevent subsidence.

+- In dispersive soils, compaction at optimum moisture content using a vibrating roller is important to avoid tunnelling or piping erosion. - Rock capping with underlying geofabric at inlets and outlets protects against scour (Figure 55). - A rock apron with geofabric should be provided to the drain at the outlet of culverts.
+As a general guide for single pipe culverts up to 1.2 m in diameter: - Aprons should be constructed using a 600 mm thick layer of 350 mm rock. - Aprons should be about 4 to 8 m long and the full width of the outlet channel including the banks. - Banks and beds of realigned channels in dispersive soils should be covered with geofabric before being rock armoured or chemically treated before being capped with stable topsoil and revegetated. - If the culvert directs a jet of concentrated water at downstream streambanks, these banks also need to be rock armoured (Figure 55).

-Figure 51 A well armoured box culvert with rock/concrete mix (left), but a lack of rock scour protection on the outside creek bank downstream (right).
+A well armoured box culvert with rock/concrete mix (left) but a lack of rock scour protection on the outside creek bank downstream (right).

-Figure 52 Minimal erosion control measures downstream of a concrete culvert, including a lack of rock protection and collapsed grade control structure and silt fence that were inadequate for the catchment area.
+Minimal erosion control measures downstream of a concrete culvert, including a lack of rock protection and collapsed grade control structure and silt fence that were inadequate for the catchment area.

-Figure 53 Inadequate rock erosion protection at the inlet of large box culvert, with associated gullying and slumping.
+Inadequate rock erosion protection at the inlet of large box culvert, with associated gullying and slumping.

-4.8 Road Pavement for Erosion Control
+4.9 Road Pavement for Erosion Control

-4.8.1 Pavement Maintenance
+4.9.1 Pavement Maintenance

-4.8.1.1 Road Base Particle Size Distribution and Fine Sediment Production
+4.9.1.1 Road Base Composition and Fine Sediment Production